Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/04_methods.md

 Our evaluation pipeline integrates multiple software components to ensure reproducibility and clinical validity.
 Model inference uses the original wu_2025 codebase with our preprocessing wrapper.
 Predictions are converted to NEDC's CSV_bi format, which requires specific formatting: four decimal places for timestamps, "TERM" as the channel identifier, and standardized header metadata including file duration.

 We validated our implementation through multiple approaches.
-First, we verified that our Native OVERLAP scorer produces identical results to NEDC OVERLAP, confirming correct interpretation of Temple's scoring standard.
+First, we verified that our native overlap scorer produces identical results to NEDC OVERLAP, confirming correct interpretation of Temple's scoring standard.
 Second, we processed a subset of files through both pipelines to ensure preprocessing consistency.
 Third, we confirmed that all 865 eval files were successfully processed, with the single header-repair case properly handled.

 To enable full reproducibility, we provide our complete evaluation codebase, including the preprocessing wrapper, scoring implementations, and parameter optimization scripts.
 The pretrained SeizureTransformer weights remain available from the authors' repository, and NEDC v6.0.0 can be obtained from Temple University.